caiyancheng/BFDA/README.md

 * [Cityscapes](https://drive.google.com/drive/folders/1tzEbh6qkd6uzxPWHhZWL5ry7q8FRltcG?usp=sharing)
 * [Caltech](https://drive.google.com/drive/folders/1tzEbh6qkd6uzxPWHhZWL5ry7q8FRltcG?usp=sharing)

 For Foggycityscapes, we recommend adopting the identical file structure as that of Cityscapes and utilizing the same label scheme as applied in Cityscapes.
+Specifically, please organize it into the following format:
+''''
+OK
+''''

 ### Usage